What is Dialectical Behaviour Therapy (DBT)?

 Core DBT Skills

-How to observe and experience reality as it is, to be less judgmental of yourself and others, and to live in the moment with effectiveness.
+How to observe and experience reality as it is, to be less judgmental of yourself and others, and to live in the moment effectively.

 How to decrease vulnerability to painful emotions and help you to manage your emotions, even though complete emotional control cannot be achieved.

-How to help you learn to tolerate and survive crisis situations without making things worse, with an emotional reaction-Radical Acceptance
+How to help you learn to tolerate and survive crises without making things worse, with an emotional reaction-Radical Acceptance

-How to manage interpersonal conflicts effectively and maintain and improve relationships with other people (those you are close to, as well as strangers).
+How to manage interpersonal conflicts effectively and maintain and improve relationships with others (those you are close to and strangers).

 Who could benefit from DBT Skills workshops?